What's a car insurance premium?

 - Ask for discounts – There are several types of auto insurance discounts you might be eligible for, like good driver, good student and multicar discounts.

-- Go paperless – Some auto insurance companies offer small discounts if you get your policy documents and bills electronically.
+- Go paperless – Some auto insurance companies offer small discounts if you receive policy documents and bills electronically.

 - Electronic funds transfer (EFT) – You may get a small discount if payments are automatically withdrawn from your bank account.

 - Drop coverage types you don’t need – If you have an older car, you may not need collision and comprehensive insurance.
-A good rule of thumb is to look at how much your vehicle is worth versus how much you’re paying for collision and comprehensive coverage per year.
-For example, if your car is in an accident covered by collision insurance and is worth $5,000, with a $500 deductible, you would get an insurance check for $4,500.
-Keep in mind, if you drop collision and comprehensive coverage, you won’t receive an insurance check from your insurance company if it’s stolen, damaged by fire or flood, you crash into a deer or fence, or other problems.
+A good rule of thumb is to look at how much your vehicle is worth (the maximum insurance payout) versus how much you’re paying for collision and comprehensive coverage per year.

-Is it better to pay car insurance in full or monthly?
+Is it better to pay car insurance premiums monthly or in full?

-If you can, it’s usually better to pay your car insurance premium in full, whether it’s for a six-month policy or 12-month policy.
+It’s usually better to pay your car insurance premium in full if you can.
 Car insurance companies typically offer discounts for paying in full, and you’ll avoid any installment charges.

-No matter how you decide to pay, make sure you pay on time.
 While some insurance companies have a grace period (typically seven days after the due date), failure to pay can result in a policy being canceled for nonpayment.
-Having your car insurance canceled creates a gap in your insurance history, which can then result in a premium increase when you re-apply.
+Having your car insurance canceled creates a gap in your insurance history, which can lead to in a premium increase when you re-apply.
 And driving without car insurance could result in fines, license suspension and even jail time.

 Will my car insurance premium increase?